 The heart is one of our most important organs, yet it is often overlooked.
 When children are born, they receive a pulse oximetry to check the oxygen level in their blood is measured with a pulse oximeter.
 This exam can reveal a congenital heart defect.
 After that, we use a stethoscope to listen to their heart every year.
-That's it.
+That’s it.

-For an organ that beats over 115,000 time per day and distributes blood and oxygen to every part of our body, that's it.
+For an organ that beats over 115,000 time per day, distributes blood and oxygen to every part of our body, that's it.

 It is not enough.
 Simon's Heart believes that all students should get their hearts screened.
 It should be a cardiac standard of care.
 And it should be a free heart test.

-Research shows that heart screenings, when coupled with a good medical history and physical exam, are much more effective at detecting heart conditions than a history and physical alone.
+Research shows that cardiac screenings – when coupled with a good medical history and physical exam– are much more effective at detecting heart conditions than a history and physical alone.
 A heart screening can do more to prevent sudden cardiac arrest than just questions and listening to the heart.